+The adoption of the cloud has been swift and significant.
 More companies now have at least a portion of their computing capacities deployed into the cloud.
-However, despite its great promise of reward, cloud computing also brings with it significant risk.
-Managing that risk requires a sophisticated, agile, and intelligently planned strategy to maximize investments in the cloud.
+However, despite its great promise of reward, cloud computing also brings with it significant identity and access management (IAM) risk.
+Managing IAM security risk requires a sophisticated, agile, and intelligently planned strategy to maximize investments in the cloud.
 At the center of that plan should be a central guiding principle: protecting your digital infrastructure by managing the access of every identity that comes in contact with your enterprise.

 Since 2010, the cloud computing industry has grown from $24.6 billion annually to over $265 billion annually, the projected estimate to the end of this year.
-More than 60% of all enterprise infrastructure is now cloud-based, and 81% of all enterprises are in the process of adopting a multi-cloud strategy.
+More than 60% of all enterprise infrastructure is now cloud, and 81% of all enterprises are in the process of adopting a multi-cloud strategy.

-Unlike a legacy on-prem system, a cloud deployment can grow and shrink to meet the real time needs on demand..
+Unlike a legacy on-prem system, a cloud deployment can grow and shrink to meet the real-time needs on-demand.
 Seasonal business fluctuations require high capacities, but those are expensive to maintain when that need for capacity wanes.
 Cloud users only pay for the services they use, not for the machines or technology that provides those services.

 In most cases, it is overwhelmingly complicated for an organization to purchase, configure, and deploy an on-prem system that could compete against the capacities of today’s cloud environments.
 Cloud services provide the infrastructure and connectivity that they need without compelling them to absorb those expenses.
 And it shifts the computing costs from the capital expenditure budget to the monthly operating budget, so there’s no expensive outlay needed to get started either.

-But with that opportunity also comes significant risk, and, for many companies, that risk outweighs the promise of the benefits of the cloud.
+But with that opportunity also comes significant risk, and, for many companies, that IAM risk outweighs the promise of the benefits of the cloud.
 They are rightfully concerned about maintaining high security levels across their organization even while they see the great value in accessing multiple tiers of cloud resources.
 They’re also confused about the nature of the agreement with a cloud provider: who ‘owns’ the data?
 Who on the provider side can access it?
 How does the customer know that the cloud provider is up-to-date with all of its security procedures?

 In many ways, these corporate leaders aren’t wrong: even in the cloud, the more service providers, vendors, and third-party participants in your computing constellation, the higher your risk of losing data, exposing your own or your client’s confidential information, or losing your industry competitiveness due to misconfigurations and malicious actors.
 Despite the belief of as many as 72% of respondents to a CISO Mag survey, cloud service providers are NOT solely responsible for maintaining the data, computing, processing, and storage security processes for all their customers.
 Instead, cloud service providers expect shared responsibility; they expect their customers and tenants to be as savvy about their internal security practices as the cloud folks are.
 That requirement is quite off-putting to too many companies, so they don’t explore the cloud’s possibilities for their business and lose out on all of its opportunities.